-۳ Approved per Board Resolution

-REPUBLIC OF THE PHILIPPINES) No, s.
-2017 Approval Date: December, 2017 Revision No. 1
+Approved per Board Resolution No. 24, s.
+2018 Approval Date: March 21, 2018 Revision No. 1

-ı L

-JOINT AFFIDAVIT OF SHARED/SEVERAL RESPONSIBILITY

-WE, , years old, a yea ar student of , of EVSU 209 Campus hereinafte r referred to as "Student-Participant"; the "PARTICIPANT", of legal age/s, and reside , of legal age, org , of legal age, nt/s of Janizer or facili tator of the "ACTIVITY"; designated Head/Coordinator designated Director of of "ACTIVITY"; and Service es Office of legal age of EVSU; Affairs of EVSU; and EVSU, after having been duly , of legal age , University President of 1.
-That we recognize (OJT)/Field or Educe /Off-Campus Activi cational Trip/Appro ity hereinafter re degree/curric enticeship/Prac ferred to "AC ulum to which tice Teachir TIVITY" as the "PARTIO ng/Excursion relevant to CIPANT"

-- 2. That, as parents/guardian210, hereby stipulate, among others, that we voluntarily give or extend our consent or permission for the attendance of the "Student-Participant" and hereby provide his/her ACTIVITY'S" expenses. - 3.
-That the liabilities of the EVSU Officials concerned to the said "ACTIVITY" and to "Student-Participant" shall be limited to negligence and proximate cause for any injury or damage as enunciated in St. Mary's Academy v.
-Carpitanos etal.211, the Supreme Court declared, among others, to wit:

-"Under Article 218 of the Family Code, the following shall have special parental authority over a minor child while under their supervision, instruction or custody: (1) the school, its administrators and teachers; or (2) the individual, entity or institution engaged in child
+JOII NT AFFIDAVIT OF SHARED/SEVERAL RESPONSIBILITY WE, , years old, a year student of of EVSU 212 Campus hereinafter referred to as "Student -Participant"; parent/s or guardian of the "PARTICI PANT", of legal age/s, and resident/s of; , of legal age, organizer or facilitator of the "ACTIVITY"; , of legal age, Faculty Member of the EVSU and designate ed Head/Coordinator of "ACTIVITY";, of legal age, ed Director of Student Affairs and Services Office of EVSU; aesignate of local age, designated Vice President for Academic Affairs of , of legal age, designated Vice President for Academic EVSU; and, of legal age, University President of FVSU. aft er having been duly sworn to accordance with law, hereby depose and state: 1.
+That we recognized the conduct of the foregoing On-the-Job Training (OJT)/Field or Educational Trip/Apprenticeship/Practice Teaching/Excursion /Off-Campus Activity hereinafter referred to "ACTIVITY" as relevant to degree/curriculum to which the "PARTICIPANT" is enrolled in, with the approved proposal and schedules "Annex A".
+2. That, as parents/guardian 213 , hereby stipulate, among others, that we voluntarily give or extend our consent or permission for the attendance of the "Student-Participant" and hereby provide his/her ACTIVITY'S" expenses.
+3. That the liabilities of the EVSU Officials concerned to the said "ACTIVITY" and to "Student-Participant" shall be limited to negligence and proximate cause for any injury or damage as enunciated in St. Mary's Academy v.
+Carpitanos etal.
+214 , the Supreme Court declared, among others, to wit: "Under Article 218 of the Family Code, the following shall have special parental authority over a minor child while under their supervision, instruction or custody: (1) the school, its administrators and teachers; or (2) the individual, entity or institution engaged in child care.
+This special

-209 Eastern Visayas State University created under R.A.
+212 Eastern Visayas State University created under R.A.
 No. 9311.

-210 Joycelyn Pablo-Gualberto v.
+213 Joycelyn Pablo-Gualberto v.
 Crisanto Rafaelito Gualberto V, G.R.
 No. 154994.
 June 28, 2005, and Crisanto Rafaelito G. Gualberto V v.
 Court of Appeals (G.R.
 No. 156254.
-June 28, 2005). × × × × × ×
+June 28, 2005).